flashcordon/big-history/Mystères-physique.md

 the debate about individual large structures, potential deviations from the CP include variations of cosmological parameters on the sky, discrepancies in the cosmic dipoles, and mysterious alignments in quasar polarizations and galaxy spins.
--  Simply put,
-there exists a length scale beyond the reach of the rich structures that we observe in the local Universe, namely stars, galaxies and galaxy clusters, where the Universe should look the same in all directions.
-In other words, the Universe is isotropic.
-Moreover, this statement must hold true for all observers; if observer A erects a telescope somewhere else in the cosmos, she is expected to recover a universe that looks the same as observer B’s universe at an expected scale.
-Given enough observers seeing isotropic universes, it is once again intuitive that this guarantees there is no special place in the Universe, or alternatively that the Universe is homogeneous
 - in order to have computable and predictive cosmological modeling, it is natural to start with the CP as the working assumption.
 Yet, since the CP is not a fundamental physical symmetry, but rather an assumption imposed when we interpret observations, there is nothing that prevents